PapeChaser/ALERT-SYSTEM/README.md

 # ALERT-SYSTEM
-Alert system for students that are hard of hearing/deaf
+# Alert system for students who are hard of hearing, meant to help them feel safer and included in school and outside of school.